The History of the Division of Juvenile Justice

 The Legislature removed the state’s young offender paroling authority, the Youth Authority Board, from the CYA and renamed it the Youthful Offender Parole Board (YOPB).
 The director had also served as chairman of the board.
 Antonio C. Amador was selected to chair the “new” YOPB.

-Antonio C. Amador, former Los Angeles Police Protective League President was named director, the first Hispanic to hold the position.
+Antonio C. Amador, former Los Angeles Police Protective League President, was named Director.
+He was the first Hispanic person to hold the position.

-James Rowland, Chief Probation Officer of Fresno County, was named director and introduced the concept of involving crime victims in youth correctional programs.
+James Rowland, the Chief Probation Officer of Fresno County, was named Director and introduced the concept of involving crime victims in youth correctional programs.

-The department adopted a policy of employment readiness as a major goal for wards and began reorganizing its Vocational Educational Program to make training more relevant with available jobs.
+The department adopted a policy defining employment readiness as a major goal for youths and began reorganizing its Vocational Educational Program to make training more relevant with available jobs.

-Free Venture, a program involving public/private partnerships for ward employment, began.
-The CYA agreed to provide space to private sector businesses which meet certain criteria.
-In turn, the businesses hire and train wards who earn prevailing wages for real jobs.
-Wards who earn these jobs then become taxpayers.
-Also, percentages of their earnings go to victim restitution, room and board, a trust fund and a savings account.
+Free Venture, a program involving public/private partnerships for youth employment, began.
+The CYA agreed to provide space to private sector businesses that met certain criteria.
+In turn, the businesses began to hire and train youths who earn prevailing wages for real jobs.
+Youths who earn these jobs then become taxpayers.
+Also, percentages of their earnings are directed towards victim restitution, room and board, a trust fund, and a savings account.
 Trans World Airlines became the first Free Venture partner, instituting a project at Ventura School.